fwaq1729/cpp_progs/README.md

        with respect to center of mass of the system.
        Plotting those trajectories you will see that each of the bodies describe an elliptical trajectory.

+3. codewars_progs
+Solving eight problems from codewars website

+4. optimization_with_mkl
+Implementation of standard geometry optimization algorithm: BFGS using MKL (among other algorithms).

+5. optimization_with_CUDA
+Implementation of standard geometry optimization algorithm: BFGS using cuBLAS, cuSolver (among other algorithms).